xlnsresearch/xlns/src/xlnsconf/README.md

 _Note to implementators of __sbdb_ufunc___: this ufunc assumption may require using ``np.where`` based on zs or other NumPy rank-polymorphic tricks.
 Also note: the constant b is the base of the logarithm, which is given (in most instances) by the global variable __xl.xlnsB__ that is automatically calculated by xl.xlnssetF().
 (Another observation from the weeds of maths and programming:  the Python math library offers the base-b logarithm of x, math.log(x,b), but NumPy only has np.log(), which is limited to base e=2.71828...
 One of the laws of logarithms is that the base-b logarithm of x is the base-e logarithm, np.log(x), divided by the base-e log of that constant, np.log(b).
 Since b is scalar but z is often a large array, the overhead of this conversion is insignificant for many simulations.)

-The recent interest in LNS is mostly because there are many approximations which greatly reduce the cost of the hardware (by not actually carrying out the logarithm and exponetial in floating point) at the expense of added error.
-The purpose of the code in this folder is to implement some of the hundreds approximations that have been published in the literature.
-It is not possible in software to acheive the power and speed improvement that these techniques do in hardware.
-The only goal of the code in this folder is to simulate the numerical characteristics of such hardware as accurately as possible.
-We actively seek open-source contribution to this folder.
-(See below for details)

 # Available Configurations